Paying your rent

 - either 50% of the rent charged by private landlords for three and four-bedroom properties in the borough

 - or 80% of the rent charged by private landlords for one and two-bedroom properties in the borough.

-This increased rent will pay for the acquisition of an additional 300 council properties and will be limited to a total of 1,000 tenancies.
+This increased rent will pay for the acquisition of additional council properties.

 Calculating your service and other charges

 Charges for the services we provide, such as caretakers, concierges are included in your rent.
 We also collect some charges, such as water rates, for service providers and pay them on behalf of tenants.